Diego Bielkiewicz

-Diego Osvaldo Bielkiewicz (Korean: 비엘키에비치; born 4 January 1991) is an Argentine professional footballer who plays as a forward for Chilean side Provincial Osorno.
+Diego Osvaldo Bielkiewicz (born 4 January 1991) is an Argentine professional footballer who plays as a forward for Chilean side Provincial Osorno.

 Career

 Bielkiewicz started his senior career with Lanús.
 In 2010, he signed for Club Atlético Atlanta in the Primera B Metropolitana, where he made forty-two appearances and scored five goals.
 After that, he played for San Telmo, Flandria, Gimnasia y Tiro, Estudiantes de Buenos Aires, Defensores de Belgrano, Deportes Iquique, Seoul E-Land, Rangers de Talca, and CD Magallanes, where he now plays.

 In November 2021, Bielkiewicz moved to India and signed with newly promoted I-League club Rajasthan United FC on a season-long deal.

 In January 2023, he joined Provincial Osorno in the Segunda División Profesional de Chile.